hyx0329/scripts/README.md

-wall.sh | A replacement for UNIX `wall`, works for all terminal(tty/pts). xdisplay-menu.sh | A rofi menu for autorandr. xrandr-tool.sh | Common actions when using xrandr to adjust the display layout.
+wall.sh | A replacement for UNIX `wall`, works for all terminal(tty/pts). xdisplay-menu.sh | A rofi menu for autorandr. xrandr-tool.sh | Common actions when using xrandr to adjust the display layout. clipboard-ocr | Read image from clipboard and run tesseract-ocr on it, then write the result to clipboard.